- It has a relatively smooth oval-shaped shell, with five to nine holes on top side edge, used to breathe, remove waste, and reproduce

 - Black-colored body (foot and tentacles) that can be seen around the edge of the shell

-- Can grow up to 8 inches in length, 1.75 pounds in weight
+- Can grow to be up to 8 inches in length, 1.75 pounds in weight

 - From Mendocino County, California to Cabo San Lucas, Baja California, Mexico

-- Low intertidal zone, rocky substrates
+- Live in low intertidal zone, on rocky substrates

-- Up to 20 feet deep
+- Live up to 20 feet deep

 - Typically found wedged into crevices, cracks, and holes during low tide